Sumeyye-Mete/shop-and-shop/README.md

 ## Project Overview

-This e-commerce website built with React, TypeScript, Vite, and Tailwind CSS delivers a user-friendly shopping experience with intuitive navigation, seamless product browsing,synchronized dark/light theme, and convenient cart management.
+This e-commerce website built with React, TypeScript, Vite, and Tailwind CSS delivers a user-friendly shopping experience with intuitive navigation, seamless product browsing and searching, synchronized dark/light theme, and convenient cart management.
 The project showcases the integration of modern frontend technologies to create a responsive and visually appealing web application tailored for e-commerce functionality.

 ## Screenshots